ritukanta/git-and-github-coursera/README.md

 - It's super important to have detailed historical information of ur configuration files and source code u're working on.
 Git does that properly.
 It also provides the documentation of ur code history so that ur fellow coders or future collaborators can know why the change has been made, and how does it work.

-- Git stores the historical copies of ur code that helps to know what were the changes u made and also helps in reverting back if the latest changes have some bugs.
+- Git stores the historical copies of ur code that helps to know what were the changes u made and also helps in reverting back if the latest change is found to be buggy.

 ### Diffing Files

-- Say u've two files of some code and u want to check the difference between them, Checking difference means if there a few lines are added or removed from the previous file.
+- Say u've two files of some code and u want to check the difference between them, Checking difference means if there're a few lines added or removed from the previous file.
 What will u do to find the difference?
-Of course, u'll open those files using a text editor side by side and try to spot added lines or removed lines.
+Of course, u'll open those files using a text editor side-to-side and try to spot added lines or removed lines.

-- But it's just us, human eyes, take time to spot and understand the difference and tend to make mistakes in the way.
+- But it's just us, human eyes take time to spot and understand the difference and tend to make mistakes in the way.
 Fortunately, there is a better way for computers, called <code>diff</code> command line tool.
 It takes two files and find the differences in a few formats.
 Let's check an example: we've two files, <code>rearrange1.py</code> and <code>rearrange2.py</code> which contain two different versions of the same function.
 We can see the content of the files using <code>cat</code> command: <code>cat rearrange1.py</code> and <code>cat rearrange2.py</code> and can find the difference but that won't be super obvious.
 So we have to use diff: <code>diff rearrange1.py rearrange2.py</code>, upon this command the result on the terminal is:
 ```Bash
 $ diff rearrange1.py rearrange2.py
 7c7